-The PGDL route is ideal for those who want to fast-track their legal careers yet have completed a non-law degree or an LLB law degree from outside England and Wales.
-While the LLB Law program in the UK lasts 3 years, the PGDL can be completed in one year, full-time (or two years, part-time).
+The Postgraduate Diploma in Law (PGDL) is an excellent option for individuals who wish to fast-track their legal careers but have completed a non-law undergraduate degree or an LLB law degree from outside England and Wales.
+While the LLB Law program in the UK typically lasts three years, the PGDL can be completed in just one year on a full-time basis, or over two years if studied part-time.

-On a full-time basis, each week you’ll have around 45 hours of lectures, tutorials, and self-study culminating in a three-hour final exam on each subject.
-The core subjects are the following:
+If studying full-time, students can expect approximately 45 hours of lectures, tutorials, and self-study each week, culminating in a three-hour final exam for each subject.
+The core subjects included in the PGDL program are:

 - Contract Law